CyberBrick-Official/CyberBrick_Controller_Core/README.md

     $ cd src/app_timelapse/

-Enter the timelapse code directory, upload the directory contents to the onboard file system directory of Controller Core.
+Enter the timelapse code directory, upload the directory contents to the onboard file system directory of Multi-Function Core Board.